RanggaBS/bully-scripting/docs/02-dsl-reference/global-functions/CreateDrawingThread.md

 ---
-description: Creates a new thread specifically for drawing operations in the game.
+description: Create a drawing thread using the specified function or an anonymous function.
 sidebar_class_name: hidden
 ---